Roman-Supernova-PIT/phrosty/README.md

 # phrosty

 ## NOTE: The tutorial below may no longer be applicable.
 This will be updated soon.
+Also, if you use this, do a git pull every day.
+I change this almost daily.

 "phrosty": PHotometry for ROman Simulations.
 Help me figure out what the "ty" is from, or help me rename this package.